 Today I’m doing a little follow up on two of my previous article, the one about Introduction to Carcassonne and the review on AsoBrain: Xplorers.
 First part of the article will be about Carcassonne with expansions, specifically first two expansions; and the second part will be about how the Carcassonne gameplay is executed online on AsoBrain.

-I’ll only be looking into the first two expansions, as those are the ones that are available on AsoBrain.
+I’ll be looking into the first two expansions, as those are the ones that are available on AsoBrain.
 Others expansions will have to wait until I get my hands on one of those compilation boxes, where there are multiple included.

 Inns & Cathedrals

 Sometimes simply known as The Expansion, this was released in 2002 and is the first of many expansions.
 It brings three new elements to the gameplay:

 - A large follower who counts for two points when determining which player scores points for a feature.
 He comes very handy when contesting cities, roads or pastures with other players.
 When the feature is completed, he scores the same points as a normal meeple, not double, though.
 So, he’s just about contesting for features (maybe usee him for that big city you plan to build).